Steam Engines

 This engine is IRM’s only piece of equipment from the St. Louis-San Francisco Railway, universally known as the Frisco.
 The Frisco dates back to the 1870s, when it began as a branch of the Pacific Railroad, and it quickly expanded to encompass a network of lines centered around Missouri and Oklahoma (then known as the Indian Territory).
 It included lines from a hub in Springfield, MO, to St. Louis and Kansas City, MO, Tulsa and Oklahoma City, OK, Dallas, TX, Memphis, TN, Mobile, AL, and Pensacola, FL.
 For a time in the early 1900s it also controlled the Chicago & Eastern Illinois, and with it an entrance to Chicago.
 Despite its name, though, it never got closer to San Francisco than northern Texas.

 During the 1950s the Frisco converted to diesel power like most other railroads.
-It remained independent until 1980, when it was merged into the Burlington Northern.
+It remained independent until 1980, when it merged with the Burlington Northern.

 Click to return to Steam Engine roster